Rated 4.0 out of 5 by 5

 January 15, 2012

-Rated 4.0 out of 5.0 by Rich Good Product - still requires customization
+Rated 4.0 out of 5.0 by Richard Good Product - still requires customization

 Good product at market value.
 It does still need cutting to fit into tool cabinet drawer.
 The liner is a good grip but if you want a liner that seals against the shelf you should consider the other option which is the solid liner.